< previous | next >

 October 5, 23.00 BBC broadcasts the first edition of the anarchic comedy series Monty Python’s Flying Circus.

 October Television service starts in Trust Territory of the Pacific, using the NTSC television standard.
-Television service starts
+Television service start dates

 October 27 Vidicord teleplayer is demonstrated in London.
 Using Super 8 cine film, stored in a cassette, it plays back in monochrome via the aerial socket of a conventional television receiver.
 The player costs £370.